danger89/OpenLaptop/README.md

 Installation
 -------------

-1. Download the source from /openlaptop
+1. Download the source from /openlaptop directory
 2. sudo make install